boris-sukhovilov/Sphere_Radius/README.md

 sensitivity_matrix.m - Calculation of the sensitivity matrix for the solution R from the implicit equation:
                        f(R) = det(R^2*ones(n)-S.*S/2) = 0

-sigma_eigenvalues.m - Ñalculation of the RMSE of the eigenvalues of the matrix of half squares of pairwise distances
+sigma_eigenvalues.m - Calculating the standard deviation of the eigenvalues of the matrix of half-squared pairwise distances

 SphereRadius_Carnot.m - Calculating the radius of a sphere circumscribing a tetrahedron using the Carnot method